oceanmodeling/fabm-oxypom/doc/joss/paper.md

 In DiaMO, aggregation rate is a mortality term for phytoplankton [@Maerz2009].
 As in OxyPOM, all rates in DiaMO are temperature-dependent.

-## Light
+## Light in OxyPOM and DiaMO
 <!-- this paragraph needs rewriting as light is its own model -->
-Together with `OxyPOM` and `DiaMO`, this repository includes the model oxypom/light as an alternative model to the FABM implementation of the light model used by GOTM [@Burchard2002].
+Together with OxyPOM and DiaMO, this repository includes the model oxypom/light as an alternative model to the FABM implementation of the light model used by GOTM [@Burchard2002].
 While the default light model assumes that the photosynthetically active radiation (PAR) in a vertical layer $z$ of thickness $\Delta z$ is in the centre of the layer, oxypom/light calculates PAR in the representative depth $\bar{z}$, which satisfies the mean value theorem.
 PAR evaluated at $\bar{z}$ is thus the mean PAR intensity on the layer.
 Since this calculation can be computationally expensive to evaluate, first- and second-order approximations are possible.
 The first-order solution is equal to the centre of the layer $z + \frac{1}{2} \Delta z$, and the second-order approximation is

 \begin{equation}
  \bar{z} = z + \frac{1}{2} \Delta z - \frac{\alpha}{3} \Delta z ^ 2,